CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 works even in Windows power shell:

 In Windows, start the Power Shell by searching for it in the bottom left menu.
-In Linux or Mac, open a terminal.
-Cd to the directory that has the direcory of input files recently written out by the GUI (here named `glide-dock_1`)
+In Linux or Mac, open a terminal.  `cd` to the directory that has the _directory_ of input files recently written out by the GUI (here named `glide-dock_1`)

 `scp -r glide-dock_1 your-username@puhti.csc.fi:/scratch/project_123456/`

-will copy the whole directory in your Puhti scratch folder.
+will copy the whole directory (note `-r`) into your Puhti scratch folder.
-Run the job, and once it has completed, you can copy it back:
+In a terminal in Puhti, run the job, and once it has completed, you can copy it back (give the command on your local computer):

 `scp -r your-username@puhti.csc.fi:/scratch/project_123456/glide-dock_1 .`

-You might be interested in some [additional ssh tips](../../../computing/connecting/#setting-up-ssh-keys).
+You might be interested in some [additional ssh tips](../../../computing/connecting/#setting-up-ssh-keys), which will release you from typing your password every time.

 ## Running the Maestro GUI on Puhti

-This is *not recommended*.
+This is **not recommended**.
 Running the GUI remotely is slow and prone to glitches.
-Please run the GUI locally, and only submit the jobs on Puhti.
-If this is not possible, and you have to run the GUI on Puhti, use the [interactive partition](../../computing/running/interactive-usage.md) and [NoMachine](../../apps/nomachine.md).
+Please run the GUI locally, and only submit the jobs (run the script) on Puhti.
+If this is not possible, and you _have_ _to_ run the GUI on Puhti, use the [interactive partition](../../computing/running/interactive-usage.md) and [NoMachine](../../apps/nomachine.md).